-If the court determines that a court order contains highly sensitive information, the clerk's office will file and maintain the order in a secure paper filing system or a secure standalone computer system that is not connected to any network and will serve paper copies of the order on the parties via mail.
+If the court determines that a court order contains highly sensitive information, the clerk's office will file and maintain the order in a secure paper filing system and will serve paper copies of the order on the parties.

-5. Removal of Existing HSDs or Highly Sensitive Cases from the Court's Electronic Filing System a.
-Upon motion of a party or upon its own motion, the court may determine that a document, case, or any portion of it, that has been filed electronically is highly sensitive and direct that the HSD or case be removed from the court's electronic filing system and maintained by the clerk's office in a secure paper filing system or a secure standalone computer system that is not connected to any network.
+5. Removal of Existing HSDs or Highly Sensitive Cases from the Court's Electronic Filing System

-b.
+- a.
+Upon motion of a party or upon its own motion, the court may determine that a document, case, or any portion of it, that has been filed electronically is highly sensitive and direct that the HSD or case be removed from the court's electronic filing system and maintained by the clerk's office in a secure paper filing system. - b.
 A party's motion to remove an HSD or highly sensitive case from the court's electronic filing system shall explain why such document or case is highly sensitive under the criteria set out in paragraph 1.b. above or why it should otherwise be subject to the heightened protection for HSDs.